 Biochemical processes, like anaerobic digestion, can also produce clean energy in the form of biogas which can be converted to power and heat using a gas engine.
 Anaerobic digestion is the natural biological process which stabilizes organic waste in the absence of air and transforms it into biofertilizer and biogas.
 Anaerobic digestion is a reliable technology for the treatment of wet, organic waste.
 Organic waste from various sources is biochemically degraded in highly controlled, oxygen-free conditions circumstances resulting in the production of biogas which can be used to produce both electricity and heat.

 In addition, a variety of fuels can be produced from waste resources including liquid fuels, such as ethanol, methanol, biodiesel, Fischer-Tropsch diesel, and gaseous fuels, such as hydrogen and methane.
 The resource base for biofuel production is composed of a wide variety of forestry and agricultural resources, industrial processing residues, and municipal solid and urban wood residues.
 Globally, biofuels are most commonly used to power vehicles, heat homes, and for cooking.

 The physico-chemical technology involves various processes to improve physical and chemical properties of solid waste.
 The combustible fraction of the waste is converted into high-energy fuel pellets which may be used in steam generation.
 The waste is first dried to bring down the high moisture levels.
-Sand, grit, and other incombustible matter were then mechanically separated before the waste is compacted and converted into pellets or RDF.
+Sand, grit, and other incombustible matter are then mechanically separated before the waste is compacted and converted into pellets or RDF.
 Fuel pellets have several distinct advantages over coal and wood because it is cleaner, free from incombustibles, has lower ash and moisture contents, is of uniform size, cost-effective, and eco-friendly.